malcockfr/codefresh-telescope/README.md

 ## TODO
-* Fix timeout issue with the codefresh command
-* Add more actions to terminate, restart a buiid
-* Add new picker to list pipelines and start builds
+* start builds from pipline picker
-* Add previwer to show build logs
+* Handle errors in restart and terminate commands